 Some of these benefits are required by law, such as time off to serve on a jury.
 However, you should not settle for a “bare bones benefits.”
 Not only will a full benefits package provide security for your employees, but it will show them that you truly care about them.

-Here are some things that you need to think about when you put together your company’s employee benefits package:
+Here are some things you need to think about for your company’s employee benefits package: